aswin-2005/aswin-2005/README.md

 ## Projects
 - 🤖 [**AVA Chat**](https://ava-ai-nine.vercel.app/) – Developed an AI-powered chatbot to assist users with automated responses.
-- 🎭 [**Start It Up Website**](https://start-it-up.rsetiedc.in/) – Built a feature-rich website to streamline registrations and updates of a startup accelerator event held at RSET.
+- 🎭 [**StartItUp Website**](https://start-it-up.rsetiedc.in/) – Built a feature-rich website to streamline registrations and updates of a startup accelerator event held at RSET.

 ## Connect With Me
 Let's collaborate and build something amazing!
 Feel free to connect with me on: